Meeting minutes and resources

 RM – is save a lot of time and money, if you are coring 3 to 4 of these with continuous logging the expense is enormous.

-SMcL – set out he believes we think we (indicates RM and Himself) are agree the upper parts not of interest it is malm rock, debris and reworked debris – so you would sample capture there.
+SMcL – set out he believes we think we (indicates RM and Himself) are agreed the upper parts not of interest it is malm rock, debris and reworked debris – so you would sample capture there.

 Discussion held on the methodologies of capturing 3 directional information in drilling practice.
 Methodologies of capturing information to inform understanding of the orientation of the slip planes.
 SMcL suggested multiple core samples from 3 differing boreholes at the same horizons of interest can assist in this.
 Jacobs raised the use of a televiewer that essentially takes a three-dimensional photograph that does not rely on taking samples back to the lab as it is instant digital data.